friendlycode/shoveling-snow-angels/README.md

 - Check out our [Issues](https://github.com/friendlycode/shoveling-snow-angels/issues), which can also be viewed on  [Waffle](https://waffle.io/friendlycode/shoveling-snow-angels)

-Please make sure you read the [Code of Conduct](https://github.com/friendlycode/codeofconduct/blob/master/README.md) before participating.
+Please make sure you read our [Code of Conduct](https://github.com/friendlycode/codeofconduct/blob/master/README.md) before participating.

 #Project Details